the-crypt-keeper/can-ai-code/README.md

 ## News

+**3/03** Re-evaluate CodeLlama family.
+Leaderboard results are now split by task!

 **3/02** Evaluate bigcoder/starcoder2 family.
 Starting to split results into `Instruct`, `Code-Completion` and `Fill-in-the-Middle` objectives.
 Upgraded to modal==0.58.92

 **2/22** Evaluate google/gemma-it family (neither model can pass junior, senior is a write-off).